 You can create a lot of additional depth and character with crown moldings, which have been around for centuries.
 However, other features can create obstacles when you're installing moldings around the house — and vents are at the top of the list.
 If you don't feel like messing around with your drywall and re-positioning the vent return, your moldings and vents can co-exist with the appropriate workmanship.

 How you approach your installation will rely heavily on what materials you're working with.
 From solid wood to MDF to foam to plastic, you have plenty of options that each carry their own respective characteristics.

 Many traditional options, especially wood, require precise cuts for all of the joints to fit well together, and they can also call for different fastening methods — like nails through the face, adhesive and others — that might vary in effectiveness, depending on the dimensions of your vent.

-Cutting the Moulding to Place Around the Vent
+Cutting the Molding to Place Around the Vent

-We produce polyurethane moulding kits that significantly ease the challenges associated with working around vents.
+We produce polyurethane molding kits that significantly ease the challenges associated with working around vents.

 Polyurethane is easier to cut and handle than other materials, and our kits' included components make installation more accessible.
-You can configure our QuickClips™ to fit within your allotted space, and then cut and install the moulding pieces as necessary.
-You won't need to stress as much about creating proper transitional pieces either, as you can use our Moulding Mates™ to cover gaps within a 4" margin of error.
-The Mates match with the panels, so it will keep the entire moulding set looking seamless despite the presence of a vent.
+You can configure our QuickClips™ to fit within your allotted space, and then cut and install the molding pieces as necessary.
+You won't need to stress as much about creating proper transitional pieces either, as you can use our Molding Mates™ to cover gaps within a 4" margin of error.
+The Mates match with the panels, so it will keep the entire molding set looking seamless despite the presence of a vent.